usaid-cs/yesterday-i-learned/python-django.md

 ### `RelatedObjectDoesNotExist` when you try to access an attribute by `related_name`

-Well, here's somehow where Django decides to conform to `hasattr()`.
+Well, here's where Django suddenly decides to conform to `hasattr()`.

 ```
 >>> foo.ratings